mihanizator/developer-site/getting-started.md

             - allow: github-user
         priority: 10
 ```
-Eventually ACL may become large, and it would be hard to manage it in the config file.
+Eventually, ACL may become large, and it would be hard to manage it in the config file.
 Let's create the parameter
 `github-acl` and `acl` schema with the following content:

 ```yaml